Prashantxsi/Prashant-/README.md

 **This Python project is to build a game for a single player that plays against the computer.**

-# Rules Of The Game :-
+# Rules Of The Game:-

 **Snake vs Water → Snake drinks the water, so Snake wins.
 Water vs Gun → Gun will drown in water, so Water wins.